aeon-toolkit/aeon/docs/mentoring.md

 We will more widely advertise funding opportunities as and when they become available.

+### Forecasting

+#### 1. Machine Learning

+Implement and evaluate some of the recently proposed machine learning ree based algorithms.

+#### 2. Forecasting as time series regression

+Evaluate TSER algorithms for TSFR

+#### 3. Deep Learning for Time Series Forecasting

+Mentors : For deep learning side if am needed Ali Ismail-Fawaz (@hadifawaz1999) and ??

+##### Description

+Implement and evaluate some models from the literature, maybe benchmark them as well to non-deep models

+### Classification

-### 1. Optimizing the Shapelet Transform
+#### 1. Optimizing the Shapelet Transform

 Mentors : Antoine Guillaume (@baraline)

 ##### Description

 A shapelet is defined as a time series subsequence representing a pattern of interest that we wish to search for in time series data.
 Shapelet-based algorithm can be used for a wide range of time series task, in this project, we will focus on its core application, which is to create an embedding of the input time series.

-Our goal in this project will be to optimize the code related to the shapelet transform method, which takes as input a set of shapelets and a time series dataset, and give as output a tabular dataset containing the features characterizing the presence (or absence) of each shapelet in the input time series (more information in [1]_[2]_).
+Our goal in this project will be to optimize the code related to the shapelet transform method, which takes as input a set of shapelets and a time series dataset, and give as output a tabular dataset containing the features characterizing the presence (or absence) of each shapelet in the input time series (more information in [1] and [2]).

-Similarity search is another field of time series, which has proposed greatly optimized algorithms (see [3]_[4]_) for the task of finding the best matches of a subsequence inside another time series.
+Similarity search is another field of time series, which has proposed greatly optimized algorithms (see [3] and [4]) for the task of finding the best matches of a subsequence inside another time series.
 As this task is extremely similar to what is done in the shapelet transform, we want to adapt these algorithms to the context of shapelets, in order to achieve significant speed-ups.

 ##### Project stages

 To achieve this goal, with the assistance of the mentor, we identify the following steps for the future GSoC Contributor:

-    0. Learn about aeon best practices, coding standards and testing policies.
+1. Learn about aeon best practices, coding standards and testing policies.
-	1. Study the shapelet transform algorithm and how it is related to the task of similarity search.
+2. Study the shapelet transform algorithm and how it is related to the task of similarity search.
-	2. Study the similarity search algorithms for the Euclidean distance and the computational optimization they use.
+3. Study the similarity search algorithms for the Euclidean distance and the computational optimization they use.
-	3. Propose a candidate implementation for to increase the performance of the computations made by a single shapelet.
+4. Propose a candidate implementation for to increase the performance of the computations made by a single shapelet.
 This can be made with the help of the existing implementation of the similarity search module in aeon.
-    4. Measure the performance of this first candidate implementation against the current approach.
+5. Measure the performance of this first candidate implementation against the current approach.
-	5. Implement this solution to the shapelet transform algorithm, which use multiple shapelets.
+6. Implement this solution to the shapelet transform algorithm, which use multiple shapelets.
-	6. Benchmark the implementation against the original shapelet transform algorithm.
+7. Benchmark the implementation against the original shapelet transform algorithm.
-	7. If time, generalize this new algorithm to the case of dilated shapelets (see [5]_)
+8. If time, generalize this new algorithm to the case of dilated shapelets (see [5])

 ##### Project evaluation

 Based on the benchmark of the different implementations, we will evaluate the performance gains of the new shapelet transform and the success of this project.

 ##### References

-..
-[1] Jon Hills et al., "Classification of time series by shapelet transformation", Data Mining and Knowledge Discovery, 28(4), 851--881, 2014.
+1. Jon Hills et al., "Classification of time series by shapelet transformation", Data Mining and Knowledge Discovery, 28(4), 851--881, 2014.
-..
-[2] A. Bostrom and A. Bagnall, "Binary Shapelet Transform for Multiclass Time Series Classification", Transactions on Large-Scale Data and Knowledge Centered Systems, 32, 2017.
+2. A. Bostrom and A. Bagnall, "Binary Shapelet Transform for Multiclass Time Series Classification", Transactions on Large-Scale Data and Knowledge Centered Systems, 32, 2017.
-..
-[3] Chin-Chia Michael Yeh et al., "Matrix Profile I: All Pairs Similarity Joins for Time Series: A Unifying View that Includes Motifs, Discords and Shapelets", IEEE ICDM, 2016
+3. Chin-Chia Michael Yeh et al., "Matrix Profile I: All Pairs Similarity Joins for Time Series: A Unifying View that Includes Motifs, Discords and Shapelets", IEEE ICDM, 2016
-..
-[4] Yan Zhu et al., "Matrix Profile II: Exploiting a Novel Algorithm and GPUs to break the one Hundred Million Barrier for Time Series Motifs and Joins", IEEE ICDM, 2016.
+4. Yan Zhu et al., "Matrix Profile II: Exploiting a Novel Algorithm and GPUs to break the one Hundred Million Barrier for Time Series Motifs and Joins", IEEE ICDM, 2016.
-..
-[5] Antoine Guillaume et al. "Random Dilated Shapelet Transform: A New Approach for Time Series Shapelets", Pattern Recognition and Artificial Intelligence.
+5. Antoine Guillaume et al. "Random Dilated Shapelet Transform: A New Approach for Time Series Shapelets", Pattern Recognition and Artificial Intelligence.
 ICPRAI 2022.

+#### 2. Channel selection for classification

+Try some simple channel filters for high dimensional data

+#### 3. EEG classification: work on aeon-neuro

+Work on aeon-neuro, implement some of the recent EEG classification algorithms

+### Regression

+#### 1. QUANT transformer for regression

+Port in QUANT, assess for regression

+### Clustering

+#### 1. Clustering: feature based or deep learning based algorithms

+Mentors : Tony Bagnall (@TonyBagnall) and Ali Ismail-Fawaz (@hadifawaz1999) @Chris?

+##### Description

+Implement and evaluate some of the recently proposed clustering algorithms

+The clustering module in Aeon, up until now, primarily consists of distance-based algorithms like kmeans, kmedoids, and clara, among others.
+Recently, we introduced an initial deep clustering module featuring an FCN auto-encoder, incorporating distance-based algorithms in the latent space.
+However, there is currently a shortage of feature-based clustering algorithms.

+The objective of this project is to enhance Aeon by incorporating more deep learning approaches for time series clustering.
+This involves adapting the FCN auto-encoder to leverage the ResNet model.
+Additionally, the project aims to integrate feature-based algorithms for time series clustering into the system.

+##### References

+1. Lafabregue, Baptiste, et al. "End-to-end deep representation learning for time series clustering: a comparative study."
+Data Mining and Knowledge Discovery 36.1 (2022): 29-81.

+### Anomaly detection

+#### 1. Anomaly detection with matrix profile

+Implement and evaluate matrix profile based anomaly detection

+### Segmentation

-### 2. Time series segmentation
+#### 1. Time series segmentation

 Mentors : Tony Bagnall (@TonyBagnall) and ??